Karthikeya108/gdpr-databricks-dip/README.md

-# Solution Accelarator for handling sensitive data on the Databricks Data Intelligence Platform
+# Solution Accelerator for handling sensitive data on the Databricks Data Intelligence Platform

 #### For a detailed conceptual understanding of handling sensitive data on the Databricks Data Intelligence Platform, please refer to the following blogpost
 [Handling Sensitive Data with Databricks Data Intelligence Platform]()